 \textbf{Multiple clients in each style dataset} Next we evaluate all methods on a slightly larger scale of federated learning.
 We perform the linear evaluation when there are 5 clients in each style dataset for Office Home and Adaptiope data types and 10 clients in Digit data type with considerations of the size of each data type.
 We also evaluate all methods in both IID (Homogeneous) and two non-IID (Heterogeneous @$\beta=0.2$ and @$\beta=0.8$ ) settings.
-As shown in Table \ref{tbl:5clients} and \ref{tbl:10clients}, the overall improvement seems less significant w.r.t the single client setting for all three data types.
+As shown in Figure \ref{fig:whole_result} and Figure \ref{fig:whole_simsiam}, FedStyle outperforms all the baselines in both generalization and personalization in all setting of all the datasets.
+This consistent improvement suggests that FedStyle works at a larger scale where the data is heterogeneous in both style and preference.
+The overall improvement seems less significant w.r.t the single client setting because only half of the clients are selected at each communication round.
+On average, each client is only trained for 250 epochs on fewer data.
+Under an SSL framework, a larger data size and longer training time are essential to achieve better performance.
+However, there are cases where FedStyle outperforms baselines to a larger extent (Office Home Heter@0.2 and Heter@0.8).
+As shown in Figure \ref{fig:whole_result}, the overall improvement seems less significant w.r.t the single client setting for all three data types.
 This is because that only half of the clients are selected at each communication round.
 On average, each client is only trained for 250 epochs on fewer data.